-There are no Catholic Senior High schools in Cochrane to serve the Catholic Francophones of this community.
-Currently, Francophones living in Cochrane do not have access to an equivalent French-language High School experience as their English-language counterparts.
+There are no Catholic Senior High schools in Cochrane to serve the Catholic Francophones in Cochrane.
+Currently, Francophones living in Cochrane do not have access to an equivalent French-language High School experience as their Englishlanguage counterparts.
 Indeed, there is no dedicated High School facility in Cochrane.
 Cochrane is the second fastest growing communities in Alberta and Canada, and has grown at an average rate of over 6% over the past 5 years.